dragonmark/util/README.md

 `dragonmark.util.props` is a nice properties file system that will look for the properties file based on username, machine name, and run mode:

+If the `property_file` environment variable is set, it should be the name of the property file.

+If the `/.dockerenv` file exists, the `/data/default.props` file is checked.
+If you're running in a Docker container, you can put the properties file in `/data/default.props` and it will be used.

 Files are searched in this order:

 ```